 - Pain in the neck or upper shoulders

 TMJ Headache Therapy

 If you suspect that your headaches are caused by TMJ, teeth grinding or other dental problem, the first step is an evaluation with the dentist.
-Dr. Brown will review your dental and medical history and examine the fit of your bite and alignment of the TMJ.
+Your dentist will review your dental and medical history and examine the fit of your bite and alignment of the TMJ.

 Depending on the dentist’s findings, one or several treatments may be recommended.
 Treatment may include an oral appliance, such as a TMJ mouthguard, and/or bite correction therapy which would solve problems with the alignment of teeth and TMJ joints.

 A TMJ mouth guard, also known as a bruxism appliance, is a removable mouth guard that covers the teeth while you sleep.
 Patients who have frequent headaches often benefit from this type of treatment which can reduce teeth grinding or clenching.